-Tenants are able to pay to have fixed appliances, such as air conditioners installed, but written consent and approval from FACS is needed.
+Tenants are able to pay to have fixed appliances, such as air conditioners installed, but written consent and approval from DCJ is needed.
 Council approval and in some cases, Strata Body Corporate approval, will also be required.
-Speak to your FACS Housing Office in the first instance.
+Speak to your DCJ Housing Office in the first instance.

 Air conditioning units must be installed by licensed tradespeople to meet the equipment manufacturer’s instructions.